rkulla/pydiction/README.md

 It consists of three main files:

     python_pydiction.vim -- Vim plugin.
-    complete-dict -- Dictionary file that consists of Python keywords and modules.
-This is what the plugin refers to. pydiction.py -- Python script you can optionally run to add more modules to complete-dict.
+    complete-dict -- Dictionary file that consists of Python keywords & modules. pydiction.py -- Python script you can optionally run to add more modules to complete-dict.